 - Nikola Djordjevic, MD, is a board certified family physician and medical advisor to Health Careers.

-- Kristen Carli, RD is a registered dietician and nutritionist and owner of Camelback Nutrition & Wellness.
+- Kristen Carli, RD is a registered dietitian and nutritionist and owner of Camelback Nutrition & Wellness.

-- Lisa Richards is a registered dietician and author of The Candida Diet.
+- Lisa Richards is a registered dietitian and author of The Candida Diet.

-- Diana Gariglio-Clelland is a registered dietician at Balance One Supplements.
+- Diana Gariglio-Clelland is a registered dietitian at Balance One Supplements.

 Is Coffee Creamer Bad for You?

 Unsurprisingly, the nutritionists and doctor we spoke with aren't thrilled about using coffee creamer as a daily dietary staple.
 However, Nikola Djordjevic, MD, urges us to think more holistically about overall eating habits.
 "Bottom line, everything can be a health hazard if we take it too much," he says.
 "That’s why the best thing we can do to our health is to be moderate in everything we do."
 In other words, if you stick to the serving size of one tablespoon per day of coffee creamer, and your overall diet isn't full of trans fat and sugar, then moderate consumption of creamer won't likely derail your healthy eating efforts.

 Of course, if you're using more than one serving per day, you could be consuming a lot more fat and sugar than you might think.
 Dietitian and nutritionist Kristen Carli, RD says, "Ask yourself: How much creamer do you put in per cup?
 How many cups do you drink each morning?
 Depending on the type of creamer and how much you put in your coffee each morning, you can very easily hit your limit on added sugars per day."
 The American Heart Association (AHA) recommends limiting the amount of added sugars you consume to no more than half of your daily caloric allowance, aka 6 teaspoons for women and 9 teaspoons for men.

 The best thing we can do to our health is to be moderate in everything we do